Child Support Agreements

 > the parents terminate the agreement in writing;

 > if a parent applies to the Child Support Agency to make a notional assessment and the assessment varies by 15% or more.

 A binding child support agreement is a legal agreement that is:

-- each party has received independant legal advice before they sign the agreement.
+> each party has received independent legal advice before they sign the agreement.

 You and your former spouse can choose to enter a binding child support agreement.
 You do not need a child support assessment.